Biden orders end of federally run private prisons

 “This is a first step to stop corporations from profiting off of incarceration,” Biden said.

+David Fathi, director of the American Civil Liberties Union's National Prison Project, noted that the order does not end the federal government’s reliance on privately-run immigration detention centers.

+“The order signed today is an important first step toward acknowledging the harm that has been caused and taking actions to repair it, but President Biden has an obligation to do more, especially given his history and promises,” Fathi said.

-The order highlighting xenophobia against Asian Americans is in large part a reaction to what White House officials say was offensive and dangerous rhetoric from the Trump administration that Biden believes needs to be addressed.
+The memorandum highlighting xenophobia against Asian Americans is in large part a reaction to what White House officials say was offensive and dangerous rhetoric from the Trump administration.
 Trump, throughout the pandemic, repeatedly used xenophobic language in public comments when referring to the coronavirus.

 This memorandum will direct Health and Human Services officials to consider issuing guidance describing best practices to advance cultural competency and sensitivity toward Asian Americans and Pacific Islanders in the federal government’s COVID-19 response.
 It also directs the Department of Justice to partner with AAPI communities to prevent hate crimes and harassment.